 In the Book of Matthew Jesus said, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
 And this means start praying and don’t stop.
 Ever.

 You can begin by praying something like this:

 Dear Lord.
 I see that my family is a mess.
 I desperately need your help.
 Come Lord, to my family, and rescue us.
 Come Lord, to my family and make us whole again.
 Do not let evil thoughts and negativity control my family any longer.
 Fight for me Lord.
 Defend us.
 Protect us.
 Free us.
 Save us.
 I need you, and I trust in you.

 Trust is an essential element of faith.
 You must begin to develop faith that God can turn things around for you.
 This process will take time, but it will not take forever.
 The more you pray, the stronger your faith will become.
 It will become as strong as steel.
 And the stronger your faith is, the more you will be able to resist the downward spiral that is consuming your family.
 You won’t just resist it; you will crush the negativity and restore your home and your throne .

 If you trust him, God will put the strength of his almighty Holy Spirit within you, and you will rebuild your Jerusalem.

-(This post is an excerpt from my book Be With Him, Be Like Him: Why and how to pray.)
+(This post is an excerpt from my next book being written to help families in crisis.)